Mike McLaughlin (racing driver): Struggles and retirement from driving

 In 2002, McLaughlin went winless once again, but was able to muster a fourth-place finish in points.
 However, Gibbs wanted to move his son Coy into the No. 18, and McLaughlin was forced to find a new job.
 In October 2002, McLaughlin announced he would run with a new team, Angela's Motorsports in the 2003 season.
 The team showed up at that season's Speedweeks, and their Ford Taurus was the fastest in testing.
 After that, problems began arising, and weeks before the season started, Angela's Motorsports closed its doors.
 It turned out that the team's owners had been behind in paying their bills, and their debtors took over the operation and shut everything down.
-McLaughlin appeared to be out of a job, but after word leaked out, fans began donating money to allow McLaughlin to run the Daytona race, and with sponsorship from XM Radio and with Darrell Waltrip's DWStore.com, McLaughlin drove the No. 39 Jay Robinson Racing Ford at the season-opening event, qualifying 4th but finishing 29th after a wreck in the closing laps.
+McLaughlin appeared to be out of a job, but after word leaked out, fans began donating money to allow McLaughlin to run the Daytona race, and with sponsorship from XM Radio and with Darrell Waltrip's DWStore.com, McLaughlin drove the No. 39 Jay Robinson Racing Ford at the season-opening event, qualifying fourth but finishing 29th after a wreck in the closing laps.
 The financial windfall could not get McLaughlin a full-time ride, although he returned to Cicci Racing to run seven races, posting one top-ten finish.
 McLaughlin went unemployed in 2004 until the end of the season, when he replaced Bobby Hamilton Jr. at Team Rensi Motorsports after Hamilton left to join Nextel Cup team PPI Racing, posting a second-place run at the Stacker 200 Presented by YJ Stinger.

 McLaughlin became a test driver and development driver coach for Joe Gibbs Racing, and opened his own racing fabrication business.
 As of 2009, McLaughlin is also building bobsleds for the Bo-Dyn Bobsled Project, supplier of sleds to the US Olympic team.

 Personal life

-McLaughlin's son Max currently races in the Super DIRTcar Series and part-time in the NASCAR Xfinity Series driving the No. 96 for FRS Racing.
-Max formerly competed for Hattori Racing Enterprises in the ARCA Menards Series East, winning a race in 2019 at Watkins Glen International.
+McLaughlin's son Max currently races in the Super DIRTcar Series.
+Max formerly competed for Hattori Racing Enterprises in the ARCA Menards Series East, winning a race in 2019 at Watkins Glen International, as well as one race in the NASCAR Xfinity Series at the same track in 2023, and one race in the NASCAR Camping World Truck Series at Eldora Speedway in 2018.